Philip J. Klass

-Philip Julian Klass (November 8, 1919 – August 9, 2005) was an American journalist, and UFO researcher, known for his skepticism regarding UFOs.
+Philip Julian Klass (November 8, 1919 – August 9, 2005) was an American aviation and aerospace journalist and UFO researcher, best known for his skepticism regarding UFOs.
 In the ufological and skeptical communities, Klass inspires polarized appraisals.
 He has been called the "Sherlock Holmes of UFOlogy".
 Klass demonstrated "the crusader's zeal for what seems 'right,' regardless of whether it brings popular acclaim," a trait he claimed his father instilled in him.
 "I've found," said Klass, "that roughly 97, 98 percent of the people who report seeing UFOs are fundamentally intelligent, honest people who have seen something—usually at night, in darkness—that is unfamiliar, that they cannot explain."
 The rest, he said, were frauds.

 Longtime ufologist James W. Moseley illustrated the ambivalence many UFO researchers feel about Klass.
 On the one hand, Moseley argued that Klass was sincere in his motives and that his work ultimately benefited the field of Ufology.
 In his memoirs, Moseley contended that, when pressed, most leading ufologists would admit that Klass knew the subject and the people involved and was welcomed, or at least pleasantly tolerated, at UFO meetings.
 However, Moseley also wrote that he and Klass "have had and continue to have intense doctrinal and factual disagreements, and there are things about Phil's 'style', like his attack on James E. McDonald, that I do not admire or agree with."
-In a 1999 interview, fellow debunker Gary Posner wrote that despite some recent health problems, the 80-year-old "Klass's mind—and pen—remain razor sharp, to the delight of his grateful followers and to the constant vexation (or worse) of his legions of detractors."
+In his 1999 interview of Klass, fellow debunker Gary P. Posner wrote that despite some recent health problems, the 80-year-old "Klass's mind—and pen—remain razor sharp, to the delight of his grateful followers and to the constant vexation (or worse) of his legions of detractors."